-Things we have learned are iOS development with Swift, Bluetooth connection and data transfer, more advanced Android development with Java, and additional libraries or frameworks for graphing displays.
-The development team learned how to migrate two applications together using React.
+Things we have learned are iOS development with Swift, Bluetooth connection and data transfer, connecting to and building code to physical devices, more advanced Android development with Java, and additional libraries or frameworks for graphing displays.
 We also learned more about cloud databases and management through research.
-Additionally, we explored different database solutions and how to apply our security knowledge to research and understand different security solutions.
+We also learned about different database solutions and how to apply our security knowledge to research and understand different security solutions.